The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: for the finite subgroups of

 where $r$ is given by

-$r_{\Q}$ (resp.\ $r_{\Q_{p}}$, $r_{\F[p]}$) denotes the number of isomorphism classes of irreducible $\Q$- (resp.\ $\Q_{p}$, $\Z_{p}$) representations of $G$, and $s$ is equal to the number of simple components of $\Q[G]$ that have even Schur index $m$ but have odd local Schur indices $m_{q}$ at every finite prime of the centre which divides $q$. \end{thm} So to calculate $K_{-1}(\Z [G])$, we must determine the quantities $r_{F}$ for the various fields appearing in \req{rankkminusone}, as well as the number $s$.
+$r_{\Q}$ (resp.\ $r_{\Q_{p}}$, $r_{\F[p]}$) denotes the number of isomorphism classes of irreducible $\Q$- (resp.\ $\Q_{p}$-, $\F[p]$-) representations of $G$, and $s$ is equal to the number of simple components of $\Q[G]$ that have even Schur index $m$ but have odd local Schur indices $m_{Q}$ at every finite prime $Q$ of the centre which divides $q$. \end{thm} So to calculate $K_{-1}(\Z [G])$, we must determine the quantities $r_{F}$ for the various fields appearing in \req{rankkminusone}, as well as the number $s$.
 For the finite subgroups $G$ of $B_{n}(\St)$, we divide this calculation into two parts.
-In \resec{torsionkminusone}, we determine the torsion of $K_{-1}(\Z [G])$.
-In \resec{rankkminusone}, we determine the rank of $K_{-1}(\Z [G])$.
-Equation~\reqref{carterkminusone} will then yield $K_{-1}(\Z [G])$.
+In \resec{torsionkminusone}, we determine $r$, which yields the torsion of $K_{-1}(\Z [G])$.
+In \resec{rankkminusone}, we compute $s$, which is the rank of $K_{-1}(\Z [G])$.
+We then obtain $K_{-1}(\Z [G])$ from~\reqref{carterkminusone}.